-The 2014 Run for Kids Challenge will be held at Oak Mountain State Park, just south of Birmingham off I 65 in Pelham, Alabama.
+The 2017 Run for Kids Challenge will be held at Oak Mountain State Park on May 6th.
+The park is just south of Birmingham off I 65 in Pelham, Alabama.
 Take the Hwy 119 exit (Cahaba Valley Rd) from I 65 and follow the signs to Oak Mountain State Park.
 Check website for map and directions.

-Oak Mountain State Park had a entry fee of $ 3.00 per person to enter the park on weekends.
+Oak Mountain State Park had a entry fee of $ 5.00 per person to enter the park on weekends.
 This fee in not included in the entry fee so please bring CASH to get into the park.
-The southwest entrance will be open Saturday Morning.
-This is the entrance just off I-65 at Hwy 119 (Cahaba River Rd.)
-The northeast Entrance does not open until 7:00 a.m. so if you go to it, you will miss the start.
+Runners MUST enter the park through the southwest entrance Saturday Morning, the entrance just off I-65 at Hwy 119 (Cahaba River Rd.)
+The northeast Entrance does not open until 7:00 AM so don't go there, you will miss the start.

-There is a lot to do at the park.
+By the way, There is a lot to do at the park.
 This is the largest state park in Alabama with 10,000 acres.
-Bring the family and enjoy the day hiking, swimming, canoeing, horse back riding or visiting the Wildlife Rehabilitation Center.
+Bring the family and they can enjoy the day hiking, swimming, canoeing, horse back riding or visiting the Wildlife Rehabilitation Center while you are dying!
 The park also have a very nice camping area and cottages are available to rent on the "Old Lake."
 Here is a link to Oak Mountain State Park.

 If you would like to run the 50K as a relay, please have each team member sign up for the 10K then send me an email listing the team members so I can switch them to the 50K.
 If we have 4 or more teams competing we will give an award to the winning team.